rekasa7000/rekasa7000/README.md

 **Full-Stack Developer | Software Engineer**

 A passionate software engineer and developer.
-A computer science graduate with distinction, software builder, galaxy thinker, and matcha drinker.,
+A computer science graduate with distinction, software builder, galaxy thinker, and matcha drinker.
+Currently working on innovative solutions in weather monitoring systems, time tracking applications, and AI-powered tools.

 ## Tech Stack